ricardoandreom/Football-Data-Analysis/README.md

 # Football Data Analysis

-Data Analysis and visualizations/reports about the beautiful game.
+Data Analysis projects and visualizations/reports about the beautiful game.